t89/Tagsnag/README.md

 ## I'd like to hear from you

-If you come up with some neat patterns for your tree, feel free to share them with me. :)
+If you have got any suggestions, please feel free to share them with me. :)